chr0mcom/MethodAggregator/README.md

 **Example 3**: Use in a plugin architecture
 Suppose you have an application with a plugin architecture.
 Plugins can provide their own methods that can be called by the main application.
 In this case, the MethodAggregator can be used to manage and call methods from different plugins.

-*Listing 7: Interface for the plugins*
+*Snippet 7: Interface for the plugins*

 ```csharp
 public interface IPlugin